mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 Once we do that, we can have the list of all different *actions and resources*, meaning the privileges, of each role that this particular role inherits for himself.
 Let's recap.
 We've looked into the structure of the roles and how they are defined.
-We've seen the list of built in roles and how they are logically grouped together.
+We've seen the list of *built in roles* and how they are logically grouped together.
 And finally, we've seen how to create and grant roles to users using the *built in roles*.

+### Lab: Creating First Application User

+#### Problem:

+Create a new user for an application that has the *readWrite* role:

+1. Connect to a *mongod* instance that is *already running in the background on port 27000*.
+You can find the options used to launch *mongod* in the configuration file in your file editor.

+The *m103-admin* user has also already been created for you with password *m103-pass*.

+2. Use the *db.createUser()* command to create a user for a CRUD application.

+The requirements for this new user are:

+* Role: *readWrite* on *applicationData* database
+* Authentication source: *admin*
+* Username: *m103-application-user*
+* Password: *m103-application-pass*